 Cardholders will also earn 3x miles on Delta purchases and 1x miles on all other eligible purchases.
 The 1x miles accelerator increases to 1.5x miles after spending $150,000 in a calendar year).
 Some of the card’s other travel benefits also include an annual travel certificate, Delta Sky Club access, and a 20% discount on in-flight purchases.

-The Delta Platinum Credit Card from American Express lets cardholders earn 3x miles on Delta purchases and direct hotel purchases, 2x miles on restaurants worldwide (includes takeout and delivery) and at U.S. supermarkets, and 1x miles on all other eligible purchases.
+The Delta SkyMiles Platinum Card from American Express lets cardholders earn 3x miles on Delta purchases and direct hotel purchases, 2x miles on restaurants worldwide (including takeout and delivery in the U.S.) and at U.S. supermarkets, and 1x miles on all other eligible purchases.

-New cardholders will also benefit from a 50,000 welcome bonus and a 5,000 MQM bonus after spending $2,000 in purchases on your new Card in your first 3 months.
+New cardholders will earn 90,000 bonus miles after they spend $3,000 in purchases on their new card in their first three months.
+Offer ends 8/3/2022. .
 It also comes with other travel benefits such as a 20% discount for in-flight services and an annual companion certificate.

-For miles earning, you can earn 2x miles per dollar at Delta purchases, restaurants worldwide (including takeout and delivery), and at U.S supermarkets, then 1x mile per dollar on all other eligible purchases.
-The card also comes with other travel benefits such as 20% in-flight service discounts and car rental insurance.
+For miles earning, you can earn 2x miles per dollar at Delta purchases, restaurants worldwide (including takeout and delivery in the U.S.), and at U.S. supermarkets, then 1x mile per dollar on all other eligible purchases.

 Delta flyers are in for a treat starting August as Delta makes improvements on its in-flight services.
 However, you’ll even have a better flight experience by getting co-branded Delta cards that can give you more discounts, lounge access, and priority boarding.